Emyrk/factomd-serf/README.md

 # Serf Controller Docker Engine

-This repo is aimed to design a control plane using serf to control a docker container named "factomd"
+This repo is aimed to design a control plane using serf to control a docker container named "factomd".

+You can read about serf here: https://www.serf.io/

+The idea is to have each factomd able to be controlled by a distributed side network.
+This side network operates on a different network than factomd, so if factomd becomes stalled, this side network can communicate a synchronous reboot.
+You can read how this side network control plane works [here](TECHNICAL.md)

 ## Directory Structure